Natural Deodorant Reviews: Which Ones Pass Our Sweat Test?

 The first thing I noticed about this deodorant was the colour: it’s almost black.
 I was curious if it would discolour my armpits.
 It’s also heavy with essential oils (tea tree oil, lavender and peppermint make an appearance) which I love, but I was worried it might sting my freshly-shaved armpits.

 The Workout: I wore this to Keep Cool, a French fitness centre that recently opened it’s first Canadian location, where I partook in 3 mini workout classes.
 Two of the workouts were cardio and one was a butt and thigh toning exercise.

 Sniff Test: Turns out it didn’t give me grey armpits or sting at all.
 It absorbed quickly leaving no colour (you apply it with your hands) and was surprisingly gentle despite the essential oils.
 The creamy texture of this formula makes it feels like skincare and the scent is spa-worthy.
 The only downside: it’s packaged in a tub, rather than a stick.
 It didn’t bother me, but some might find it inconvenient for on-the-go applications.
 After my workout, I was sweaty but surprised that my underarms didn’t smell like body odour.
-My armpits were only marginally wetter than if I’d worn antiperspirant, probably due to the absorbent cornstarch in the formula. – Courtney Reilly-Larke, associate editor
+My armpits were only marginally wetter than if I’d worn antiperspirant, probably due to the absorbent cornstarch in the formula. – Courtney Reilly-Larke, former managing editor